-On the reporting date, the current members of the Board of Directors had mortgage loans totaling EUR 2,560 thousand from a company associated with Aegon Nederland (2019: EUR 3,462 thousand) at variable interest rates ranging from 1.54% to 2,78% (2019: 2.09% to 2.80%) in line with the terms and conditions available to the employees of Aegon Nederland.
-Mortgages provided during the year amounted to EUR 300 thousand (2019: nil) and repayments amount to EUR 1,011 thousand (2019: EUR 596 thousand).
-Other movements within mortgages are the result of changes in the composition of the Board of Directors.
+On the reporting date, the current members of the Board of Directors had mortgage loans totalling EUR 422 thousand from a company associated with Aegon Nederland (2020: EUR 2,560 thousand) at variable interest rates ranging from 1.48% to 1.60% (2020: 1.54% to 2.78%).
+Mortgage loans provided during the year amounted to nil (2020: EUR 300 thousand) and repayments amounted to EUR 21 thousand (2020: EUR 1,011 thousand).
+Other movements within mortgage loans to Board of Directors are the result of changes in the composition of the Board of Directors.
 No other loans, guarantees or advance payments exist.